GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Test Cursor Branch Naming
+        # Project Plan: Test OpenAI Branch Naming

 ## Overview
-The objective of this project is to implement and test a new branch naming convention for the Cursor project.
-This involves setting up a system to automatically enforce branch naming rules, ensuring consistency and clarity in the development workflow.
+The objective of this project is to implement and test a new branch naming convention for OpenAI's repositories.
+This will ensure consistency, improve collaboration, and enhance the clarity of branch purposes across development teams.

 ## Definition of Done
 - [ ] All acceptance criteria met